The 2014-2015 NBA Season Thread. Lock It Up Please: The Golden State Warriors Are The Champions

 my fave dre highlight. dude shocked everyone, even his former teammates and fans

-i remember during the AS rook/soph challenge in oak when fans were booing him cause he refused to dunk. every time he touched the ball and layed it up the fans were getting on him :lol:
+i remember during the AS rook/soph challenge in oak when fans were booing him cause he refused to dunk. every time he touched the ball and layed it up the fans were getting on him :lol

 holy crap dude??!?!! what the hell!!
 Basic game came through with that boom.
 Impressive

-awww chauncey :frown: and braid melo
+awww chauncey :( and braid melo

-Vino :pimp:
+Vino :hat

 December 16, 2014, 6:51 PM